Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Experimental Setup

 \section{Experimental Setup}

-To evaluate the effectiveness of \textit{Aries}, we conduct experiments on 2 popular datasets, 4 DNN architectures, and 13 types of data transformations that are utilized to generate the new unlabeled data.
-Our evaluation answers the following research questions:
+To evaluate the effectiveness of \textit{Aries}, we conduct experiments on two popular datasets, four DNN architectures, and 13 types of data transformations that are utilized to generate new unlabeled data.
+Our in-depth evaluation answers the following research questions: